 A plaintiff can file either a no-fault or a fault divorce.
 No-fault divorces are filed if a couple has been separated for at least 18 months before the start of the proceedings or if there are irreconcilable differences for at least six months before the start of the proceedings.
 Fault divorces are filed on the grounds that one spouse's conduct caused the marriage to fail.
 The reasons a marriage might fail and a fault divorce might be granted include extreme cruelty (such as domestic violence or abuse), mental illness, or desertion.
 A divorce attorney can advise Middlesex County residents on whether a fault divorce may be appropriate.

 In some cases, spouses agree on all of the important issues in the divorce, including who should pay alimony, how debts will be divided, and where the kids will live.
 However, in most cases, you may have strong disagreements with your spouse about some aspect of the divorce.
 If you differ on any issue, your divorce will be a contested matter that can be scheduled for trial.

 At Goldstein Law Group, our Middlesex County divorce attorneys have a sophisticated practice that assists individuals seeking a divorce and trying to resolve complex related issues.
 Our attorneys can negotiate to settle as many points of contention as possible before trial, while preparing for any hearings that may be needed.
-We maintain our main office in Old Bridge and keep a satellite office in Freehold.
-Contact us at 732-967-6777 or via our online form for a free consultation with a family law attorney.
+We maintain our main office in Metuchen.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a family law attorney.